matanshavit/jitsi-up/README.md

 For launching from template:
 - Launch a new instance from the template.
-  Make sure to have the security key (pem file) and the access group has the IP address of the laptop being used/
+  Make sure to have the security key (pem file) and the access group has the IP address of the laptop being used.

 Finally, for everyone:
 - Associate an Elastic IP address with the instance